dimondfendom123/Synapse-S/README.md

 2. Install Synapse Installer.exe from the latest release
 3. Once its finished, launch Synapse Blue and you're good to use the UI.

-(Note: if you want to **uninstall** Synapse Blue, go to settings, press "Open Synapse Folder", close Synapse Bue, and delete the entire folder.
-This will be simplified in the near feature)
+(Note: if you want to **uninstall** Synapse Blue, open control panel or windows settings, and click on Synapse by "sirgurt", and you can press uninstall)

 The Synapse Installer should make a shortcut named "Synapse" on the start menu, so whenever you want to open it up again, you can search for it in the windows search bar